 Sleep Quality Improvements

 Exercising means that your sleep quality is increased.
 There are a few different ways this happens, with the main being that exercising is causing you to use up a lot of your energy.
-Logic dictates that this actually results in your feeling more tired when it gets later I the day, and you’ll find yourself actively wanting more sleep as well as needing it.
-You'll sleep for longer amounts of time without waking yourself due to higher demand, making sleep in general better.
+Logic dictates that this actually results in your feeling more tired when it gets later in the day, and you’ll find yourself actively wanting more sleep as well as needing it.
+As a result, you'll sleep for longer amounts of time without waking yourself due to higher demand, making sleep in general better.
 You'll also have a greater duration spent in deep sleep rather than some of the more common sleep phases, giving your overall sleep quality a huge boost.

-As we said above, during the day you may find that you're overeating, especially closer to bedtime, or that you've had a little too much caffeine during the day which is keeping you awake.
-Exercising actually means that you're burning off a lot of the energy that you're intaking from additional food so that you can jump this hurdle.
+As we said above, during the day, you may find that you're overeating, especially closer to bedtime, or that you've had a little too much caffeine during the day, which is keeping you awake.
+So exercising actually means that you're burning off a lot of the energy you're intaking from additional food to jump this hurdle.
 On top of that, it gives you a natural boost of energy anyway which means that you don't need to be consuming as much caffeine throughout the day to keep you feeling awake!

 Ultimately, exercise is a great thing yet again.
-There are more arguments suggesting that exercise can help you sleep than just these, too.
+More arguments suggest that exercise can help you sleep than just these, too.
 These are some of the most applicable to everyone.
 Sleeping and exercising work together in unison and make each other much more effective and efficient processes that will get you feeling better and improve your physical health in no time.
 Exercise is just as important to sleeping as sleeping is to exercise!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.